 - Have a plan in place to provide adequate time and supplies for assigned people to clean and sanitized exposed surfaces (including pew backs, door handles, bathrooms, and other high traffic areas between services).

-- Holy Communion presents a unique safety challenge, as it typically involves close physical contact, eating, and drinking.
+- It is recommended that congregations postpone offering in-person communion until Phase 5.
+Holy Communion presents a unique safety challenge, as it typically involves close physical contact, eating, and drinking.
 Touching a face mask to remove or shift it to take the elements will contaminate the mask and increases the risk of viral exposure.
 Those serving communion share the same risk as those receiving, so any communion practice must be strictly non-contact.
-This may mean some congregations will choose to further postpone offering in-person communion.
-Others may find ways to pre-distribute sanitarily prepared and packaged communion elements that can be accessed while maintaining a 6-foot social distance.
+If a congregation still chooses to offer in person communion, they may find ways to invite congregants to bring their own elements or to pre-distribute sanitarily prepared and packaged communion elements that can be accessed while maintaining a 6-foot social distance.

-- Baptisms should limit close personal contact and no skin-to-skin contact is recommended during baptisms.
+- We recommend that baptisms be postponed until Phase 5 but recognize that baptisms may not always be able to be postponed.
+Baptisms should limit close personal contact and no skin-to-skin contact is recommended during baptisms.
 If necessary, it is recommended that parents hold babies and small children as the pastor performs the rite.

 - When meeting indoors congregations, worship leaders, and choirs should not join in singing of hymns, praise songs or other congregational music while the congregation is present.
 Singing has a high risk of spreading water droplets which can carry the virus a significant distance and can potentially remain suspended in the air.
 A cloth mask is unlikely to be enough to protect you or your neighbor even as you practice appropriate physical distancing.